 If excuses are not received, the day will be recorded as unexcused.
-If the student is age 18 or under, the absence is illegal and parents will be subject to the state's Compulsory Attendance Law.
-Please review the Attendance Acknowledgment Form.
+If the student is age 17 or under, the absence is illegal and parents will be subject to the state's Compulsory Attendance Law.
+If the student is 18 or older, unexcused absences will be penalized by privilege restriction, detention, suspension, and ultimately expulsion from school.